svgen83/cartoons/README_ENG.md

 ﻿# Сartoons

-This program is designed to download comics [Randel Munro](https://xkcd.com) and their subsequent publication in the social network Vkontakte.
+This program is designed to download comics [Randall Munroe](https://xkcd.com) and their subsequent publication in the social network Vkontakte.

 ### How to setup